alis-exchange/build/docs/guides/getting-started/introduction.md

 # DBD Steps

-Our aim is to make is simple and accessible for you to build software that solves real-world problems by following the three easy steps:
+Our aim is to make it simple and accessible for you to build software that solves real-world problems by following the three easy steps:
 _define_, _build_ and _deploy_.
 These are introduced in the following sections.

 ## Step 1.
 Define